You can call a Java method as if it were a Scheme procedure using various mechanisms.

 The general syntax is

-in the class corresponding
+This invokes the method named method-name in the class corresponding

-s are the method arguments.
+to prefix, and the args are the method arguments.

 (Int32:new '|255|)

-This is equivalent to the Java expression new Integer("255")
+This is equivalent to the Java expression new Integer("255").

 You can also write: